thegiftofgabes/fantasypunk-netlify/content/quickstart/_09-odd-moves.md

 On a miss, **brace yourself**.

-## Against the Odds
+## defy a predicament

-When you’re backed in a corner, be Brave.
-On a sound hit, choose 1 and ask the GM or the other PCs to answer:
+With a **brave** approach, you may defy your predicament.
+On a sound hit, choose 1.
+The GM or another PC will answer the question.

-- You have an unexpected ally.
-Ask who it is.
+- You find or meet an unexpected or unwitting ally.
+Who?
-- You have a desperate opportunity.
-Ask what it is.
+- You create or find a desperate opportunity.
+How?
-- You have a sudden realization.
-Ask or tell the others what it is.
-- You find reserves of speed, strength, or endurance.
-Tell the others what you can do.
+- You draw from a reseve of surprising inner stregth: Why?
 - You have a piece of amazing luck.
-Ask or tell the others what it is.

-On a messy hit, the GM or another PC chooses 1 for you.
+How?

 On a miss, you are good and cornered. **Brace yourself**.

-## I Know a Guy
+## i know a guy

-When you are Curious, you can name an old contact who could help you, and seek them out.
+With a **curious** approach, you can name an old contact who could help you, and seek them out.

 On a solid hit, they can help, though you might need to make it worth their while.